vsouza/awesome-ios/README.md

  * [MBAutoGrowingTextView](https://github.com/MatejBalantic/MBAutoGrowingTextView) - An auto-layout base UITextView subclass which automatically grows with user input and can be constrained by maximal and minimal height - all without a single line of code
  * [TextFieldEffects](https://github.com/raulriera/TextFieldEffects) - Custom UITextFields effects inspired by Codrops, built using Swift :large_orange_diamond:
  * [Reel Search](https://github.com/Ramotion/reel-search) - RAMReel is a controller that allows you to choose options from a list. :large_orange_diamond:
+  * [MLPAutoCompleteTextField](https://github.com/EddyBorja/MLPAutoCompleteTextField) - a subclass of UITextField that behaves like a typical UITextField with one notable exception: it manages a drop down table of autocomplete suggestions that update as the user types.

 ##### Keyboard
  * [RSKKeyboardAnimationObserver](https://github.com/ruslanskorb/RSKKeyboardAnimationObserver) - Showing / dismissing keyboard animation in simple UIViewController category.